 Our message to our children is simple when we travel.
-They are global children and ambassadors for the United States.
+They are global children and ambassadors of the United States.
 They must behave in a way that makes our country proud, dispel negative rumors about bratty US children, and be polite, respectful, and extra courteous.

 I’m a travel and health writer, digital and brand consultant, breast cancer survivor, and supermom to two active boys!
-I keep it real and share stories of raising feral wolves teenage boys, family life after a cancer diagnosis, and family travels around the world!
+I keep it real and share stories of raising teenage boys, family life after a cancer diagnosis, and family travels around the world!
 Each story is shared with my dry, and sometimes naughty sense of humor.